Stages (Elaine Paige album)

-Stages is an album by Elaine Paige, released in 1983 on the Warner Music and K-tel labels and has been re-issued on CD.
-The album charted in the UK album charts at #2 in 1983.
+Stages is the third studio album by Elaine Paige, released in 1983 on the Warner Music and K-tel labels and has been re-issued on CD.
+It reached No. 2 on the UK Albums Chart.

 Background

-Stages was the first of a number of Paige's recordings to be produced by Tony Visconti, who had previously worked with David Bowie, The Moody Blues and Mary Hopkin.
-It featured a number of songs from musicals including tracks from shows in which she had appeared.
+Stages features songs from musicals, including tracks from shows in which Paige had appeared.
+It was the first of a number of her recordings to be produced by Tony Visconti, who had previously worked with David Bowie, The Moody Blues and Mary Hopkin, and was primarily recorded at Visconti's Good Earth Studios, other than for the track "Tomorrow" which was taped at Olympic Studios.

-Production

-The album was primarily recorded at Visconti's Good Earth Studios other than for the track "Tomorrow" which was taped at Olympic Studios.
 The track "Don't Cry for Me Argentina" was taken from the 1978 original London cast recording of Evita.

-Out-Takes
+Outtakes

-In 2014, Rhino UK released on the compilation album Elaine Paige - The Ultimate Collection the out-take "It's Raining on Prom Night" (from the musical Grease) which was originally recorded as part of the Stages album sessions.
+In 2014, Rhino UK released the compilation album Elaine Paige: The Ultimate Collection which includes the outtake "It's Raining on Prom Night" (from the musical Grease) which was originally recorded as part of the Stages album sessions.

-Other Releases
+Other releases

 Released in Australia by K-tel: NA680.

-In 1987, Atlantic released the album in the US.
-The tracklisting was amended to open with "On My Own" from Les Misérables, which opened on Broadway that year.
-"Running Back for More" was therefore omitted.
+In 1987, Atlantic Records released the album in the United States.
+The track listing was amended to open with "On My Own" from Les Misérables, which opened on Broadway that year.
+"Running Back for More" was omitted from this release.